carbon-app/carbon/README.md

 #### Export/Sharing

-After you've customized your image you can copy an Imgur link to the image, or save it directly.
+After you've customized your image you can either Tweet a link to the image, or save it directly.

 ## Contribute